-When a purchase order is not used due to an exchange of goods, return of loaned equipment or like circumstances, notification to our import broker will provide for a speedy clearance process.
+When a purchase order is not used due to an exchange of goods, return of loaned equipment, or like circumstances, notification to our import broker will provide for a speedy clearance process.

 Fees charged by the Import Broker

 Purchasing Services receives an invoice for services after the import broker has cleared a shipment through customs and has seen to it that the shipment is delivered to its final destination.
-A copy of the invoice will be sent to the department/school of record and a copy will be sent to accounts payable with correct purchase order number or a free balance account number.
+A copy of the invoice will be sent to the department/school of record and a copy will be sent to accounts payable with the correct purchase order number or a free balance account number.